tomkerkhove/promitor/docs/configuration/v2.x/azure-authentication.md

 The entity in the Azure AD needs to have `Monitoring Reader` permission on the resource group that will be queried.
 More information can be found [here](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-roles-permissions-security).

-## Authentication with Azure Resource Graph
+## Required permissions for Azure Resource Graph

 Authentication with Azure Monitor is fully integrated with Azure AD.
 In order to use Promitor, you'll need to [create an Azure AD Application](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application),